wolpert/svarm/docs/Design.md

 ## Proxy

 Proxy handles authentication of the client, finding the correct node to talk to, and making the requests to the data nodes.
-For replication, this means the proxy may be talking to multiple data nodes at once.
+Since replication requires multiple data notes, the proxy may be talking to multiple data nodes at once.
 Those requests may be async or sync, depending on the requirements from the downstream client.

 (Note that the proxy does not work async itself, rather forward to the data nodes to process the request in an async fashion.)

 ## Data Node

 Data nodes are responsible for the storage/retrieval of the data.
-When a new node is added to the system, it has to ask nodes to stream the data being replicated to this node.
-(For security reasons, it does not go through the proxies.)
-It can manage the requests in an async fashion.
-It has to also know it's system limits and can reject work if its resources are full.
+When a new node is added to the system, it registers with the control plane and makes itself available for data access.
+Once the control plane uses it for a specific table, the new node has to ask other nodes to stream the data being replicated to this node.
+For security reasons, these requests require the node to talk directly to the other nodes and does not go through the proxies.
+It can manage this transfer in an async fashion.
+Data nodes are self-preserving and thus maintains their own system limits.
+They can reject work if its resources are full, informing the control plane to redistribute the workload.

 Functionally, the data nodes can operate independently of all other components.
 But when a data node is added to a control node, it becomes available for a greater part of the system.
 Each data node can respond to the core API requirements.
+There will be multiple table models available, including ones that provide the same or similar features as DynamoDB allowing for high-cardinality workloads.

 V1 tables look like this:

-- RID_ID: Indexed, first part of the primary composite key.
+- ID: Indexed, first part of the primary composite key.
 This is the unique tenantResource
 - C_COL:  Indexed, second part of the primary composite key.
 - HASH: The hash value of the RID_ID for mgmt.
 - C_DATA_TYPE: Enum, either String or Integer.
 - C_DATA: Nullable String.

 Each data node has a table to describe tables it controls.
-Example:
+Example columns

 - RID_TENANT: Indexed, first part of the primary composite key
-- RID_TABLE: Index, second part of the primary composite key
+- TABLE_NAME: Index, second part of the primary composite key
 - HASH_START: String hash tenantResource if there is a min hash key allowed.
 - HASH_END: End hash tenantResource if there is a max hash key allowed.
-- QUANTITY: Estimate number of entries in the table.
+- QUANTITY_EST: Estimate number of entries in the table.
-- UUID: The tenants UUID specific to this node.
 - TABLE_VERSION: The version of table this requires.

-One JSON object is broken down into multiple rows in the relational table.
-Each store has a separate table.
+Functionally, the data requests to the node takes in JSON object.
+Each JSON object is broken down into multiple rows in the relational table.
+Each table for each Tenant uses a unique database connection.
+These individual database instances assist with liquibase patching as well as individual encryption keys per database instance.

 ### UUIDs and Keys

-Every component in the cluster has their own UUIDs and 256 bit AES key.
-This
+Every component in the cluster has their own 256 bit AES key.
+This includes:
-includes:

 - Proxy
 - Control Plane